pybuilder/pybuilder.github.io/documentation/tutorial.md

 ## Adding Python Source Files

 The next step is to add a Python module that contains our sources.
-Python Builder separates source files and expects them in different directories based on their meaning.
+PyBuilder separates source files and expects them in different directories based on their meaning.
 The default location for main python sources is

 ```src/main/python```